-Robert Vinten is currently commencing a new FCT-funded project on epistemic injustice, 'Power, Prejudice, and Perception'.
+Robert Vinten is currently working on an FCT-funded project on epistemic injustice, 'Power, Prejudice, and Perception'.
 He was previously the postdoctoral fellow in the FCT project 'Epistemology of Religious Belief: Wittgenstein, Grammar, and the Contemporary World' (FCT Project: PTDC/FER-FIL/32203/2017).
 He gained his PhD at Universidade Nova (2018) and has previously studied at Oxford Brookes University (PGCE, 2008), the University of Reading, Georgia State University (MA Philosophy, 2000) and the University of Glasgow (MA Hons, Philosophy, 1997).
 His theses at Universidade Nova, Georgia State University, and Glasgow have all been concerned with aspects of the philosophy of Ludwig Wittgenstein.

 He has taught at Georgia State University (Atlanta, USA), the University of Reading (Reading, England), and at the Henley College (Henley-on-Thames, England).